netliferesearch/promptfinder/README.md

 This project has recently undergone a significant migration to Firebase for backend services and a major refactoring to use modern JavaScript (ES Modules) and a Rollup build process.

 ## Recent Major Changes (2025)

+- **Popup Navigation Tabs Accessibility & Layout Improved:**
+  - Tab buttons now have better color contrast for hover, focus, and active states, meeting accessibility guidelines.
+  - Tab button widths are reduced and responsive, so all tabs are always visible without horizontal scrolling.
+  - Horizontal scrolling is minimized and styled for accessibility.
+- **Reset Filters Button Logic Fixed:**
+  - The reset filters button now appears and disappears immediately as filters are changed or reset, improving usability and accessibility.
+- **Font Awesome Updated:**
+  - The extension now uses Font Awesome 6.4.2 for full icon support, including the reset icon.
+- **General UI/UX Improvements:**
+  - Filter and sort controls are visually consistent, accessible, and mobile-friendly.
+  - Filter checkboxes are properly aligned and sized for better UX.
+  - Copy-to-clipboard works for all users, regardless of login state.
+  - CSP updated to allow Cloud Functions endpoint for all users.

 - **Cloud Functions Fully Migrated to Firebase Functions v2 API:** All backend logic (ratings, favorites, usage count, stats, subcollection cleanup) is now implemented as 2nd Gen Cloud Functions in `europe-west1`.
 - **Automated Dependency & Code Health Script:** Use `./update-deps.sh` to automatically check for outdated npm packages, upgrade all dependencies, and run lint, build, and test.
 This helps keep your project up to date and healthy.